-I have lived outside of the US for many years so I am not sure if you still find them.
-But back in the 1980s and 1990s one would see them a lot.
+I have lived outside of the US for many years so I am not sure if this is still “a thing,” but back in the 1980s and 1990s one would see them a lot.
 A car would go by with a bumper sticker that said, “HONK IF YOU LOVE JESUS.”

 I would never honk… honking the car horn is almost always considered offensive in the US.
 Why would anyone create such a bumper sticker?
 Why stop there?

 THROW TRASH OUT OF YOUR WINDOW IF YOU LOVE JESUS

 DRIVE SLOW IN THE LEFT LANE IF YOU LOVE JESUS